Starter hives – where a new queen bee and some worker bees start their colonies.

 Manuka Honey and New Zealand

 Mānuka honey is made from the nectar of Mānuka flowers.
 Mānuka bushes are indigenous to New Zealand, but the other elements of the process that make Mānuka honey aren’t.
 New Zealand is a very young country in human terms, being one of the last habitable land masses to be settled.
-The first settlors – Maoris from East Polynesia arrived about 700 years ago.
+The first settlors – generally considered to be Melanesian settled some time in the first millennia.
+They were either slaughtered or absorbed by a much bigger wave of settlers, the Maoris from East Polynesia which commenced sometime after 1,200AD, with the greater proportion coming about 700 years ago.
 The first European, a Dutchman, Abel Tasman, found New Zealand about 300 years later but didn’t land.
 European settlement started after the English captain James Cook circumnavigated the country in 1779 – about 137 years after Tasman’s discovery.

 The honeybees, the most essential part of the honey making process are the most recent settlors, arriving from Great Britain in 1839.
 The bees that arrived at that time were a black German variety.
 The more productive Italian variety, with its distinctive gold and black stripes was imported 40 years later and spread quickly because of New Zealand’s temperate climate.
 New Zealand has about 30 different native bee varieties, but they don’t make honey